UK strikes new security agreement with Sweden and Finland | Law-Order

 - United Kingdom

-"We are steadfast and unequivocal in our support to both Sweden and Finland and the signing of these security declarations is a symbol of the everlasting assurance between our nations," Johnson said in a statement released to coincide with his visits to both countries.
+Johnson is due to sign the new declarations, described by Britain as "a step-change in defense and security cooperation", during visits to both Sweden and Finland on Wednesday.
+"We are steadfast and unequivocal in our support to both Sweden and Finland and the signing of these security declarations is a symbol of the everlasting assurance between our nations," Johnson said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)